mguryeva/api-docs/whitepapers/cyber•Chain.md

 ## Abstract

-Existing search engines are restrictive centralized databases everybody forced to trust.
-Emergence of content-addressable storage and distributed ledger technology create opportunity to shift existing web's ubiquitously used client-server architecture based on DNS, HTTP and IP protocols to a truly peer-to-peer interactions based on stateless IPFS and variety of stateful consensus computers such as Ethereum.
-Moreover blockchain architecture itself allow to organize search engine for public information in a way inaccessible for previous architectures.
-This creates a challenge for a search engine based on emerging technologies and specifically designed for them.
-In this paper we discuss opportunities behind this transformation, challenges of crawling, indexing and evaluation for the next generation web and propose a blockchain based experimental set of smart contracts to address discussed issues.
+Existing general purpose search engines are restrictive centralized databases everybody forced to trust.
+This search engines was designed primary for client-server architecture based on DNS, HTTP and IP protocols.
+Emergence of content-addressable storage and distributed ledger technology create opportunity for the Internet acquire new features such as more efficient computing, storing and broadband consumption, more resilient, secure and private access, no middleman for digital property.
+This can shift existing web's ubiquitously used client-server architecture to a truly peer-to-peer interactions based on stateless IPFS and variety of stateful consensus computers such as Ethereum.
+This creates a challenge and opportunity for a search engine based on emerging technologies and specifically designed for them.
+Surprisingly the blockchain architecture itself allow to organize general purpose search engine in a way inaccessible for previous architectures.
+In this paper we discuss opportunities behind blockchain based search engine, challenges of crawling, indexing and evaluation for the next generation web and propose a blockchain based experimental set of smart contracts to address discussed issues.

 ## Introduction

 Lets us start a discussion from disadvantages of conventional general purpose search engines:

 - No Transparency.
 Nobody outside of Google understand how the ranking really works.
 That creates a market for black and white SEO.
 The truth is that if e.g. Google disclose complete details of ranking algorithm it would be easy for adversaries to game organic search results that kill quality of results and ad revenue streams.
 Pagerank [PR] has no inherent trust mechanism resistant to sybil attacks.
 This problem can be addressed adding transparent and accountable blockchain based ledger with properly designed economic incentives built into the system.
 - No Access.
 Currently all search engines are centralized.
 Nobody is able to add to index as well as participate in improving quality of search results.
-Google itself internally use a workforce of _search evaluators_.
+However, Google itself internally use a workforce of _search evaluators_.
 It is our belief that user generated search engine could have higher quality of results as in a story with almost every web site in existence.
 - Broken Incentives.
 Vast majority of contribution to a search quality is made by users.
 Than any user search something she extend semantic core.
 Than any user click on search results she train a model.
 This creates an opportunity to continuously improve ranking model at the expense of users.
 Than a search engines sell users to advertisers at the expense of harming user experience and acquire revenue streams which are not returned back to users at all.
 This simple loop created Alphabet's $550 billion capitalization (~$80 per Earth capita) in 18 years.
 We want to change that.
 - Central Control.
 Google become too powerful.
 It is scary to imagine a future there _everything_ about _everybody_ is known and controlled by **closed** AI corporation.
 Imagine the world there (1) the only country exist, (2) nobody can control it's government and (3) everybody should obey decision of government without any explanation.
 There should be open, transparent and accessible _alternative_ with _decentralized control_ built on principles of modern distributed interplanetary content-addressable cyberspace [IPFS] and DAO like governance [RALF].
 - Annoying Ads.
 Separation for organic and ad search results is unnecessary.
-In fact all ranking decisions are being made by search authority.
+In fact all organic ranking decisions are being made by search authority.
 But for paid search Google use free market solution to determine a fair ad price for every word in its gigantic semantic core.
 Historically free market solutions are more efficient in virtually any area of decision making.
-Why do not use the same principle for the ranking itself desintermediating annoying ads?
+Why do not use the same principle for the ranking itself disintermediating annoying ads?
 Let us imagine that every link can be (1) curated or audited by everybody, (2) based on this trusted metric cyber•rank (page rank based on economically incentivized curation and auditing) is calculated and than (3) everybody can promote this link further by burning some money automatically brining value for everybody in existence.
 For every action everybody earn a share proportionally to contributions.
 This non-zero-sum game is significantly more sybil resistant and that is there we are heading.
 - One Way Trust.
 Everybody use to trust Google, Baidu and Yandex.
 But Google, Baidu and Yandex don't trust users.
 E.g. you cannot report some kind of proof that given link is a lie and should not be indexed so high.
 It can count your attention during ranking but can reject to count it.
 You cannot know what happens inside because Google, Baidu and Yandex don't trust us.
 We want to establish a system there trust is bidirectional between search engine and users because search engine ownership is distributed across all it's users based on which all ranking decisions are made.
 - Zero Privacy.
 All search engines will answer you only if they explicitly know how to map your device with your real identity or pseudo identity which is tracked by RTB [RTB].
 Otherwise you should prove that you are not a robot every time you search.
 That harm our privacy.
 Moreover, robot abuse is another hot topic that is about to happen.
 Nonetheless, nothing should harm our privacy.
 - Censorship.
-Though it's well known that Google working hard to prevent censorship we all know about China case and [Transparency Report](https://www.google.com/transparencyreport/).
+Though it's well known that Google working hard to prevent censorship we all know about China [GCHINA](https://en.wikipedia.org/wiki/Google_China) case and [Transparency Report](https://www.google.com/transparencyreport/).
 Good search should be resistant to censorship without exceptions and build for interplanetary scale in mind.
 - Online only.
 Worth to note that you cannot search offline even if necessary information is stored next door.
 If we are cut from the wire or backbone we powerless.
 Global offline search is not a feature which can be easily deployed even by multibillion corporation.
 This goal is nearly impossible to achieve based on centralized architecture.
 Only accessible distributed systems can solve this fundamental problem for the next generation Internet.
 This future is not about gateway keepers in form of ISPs but about mesh networking and peer-to-peer communications.
 - Weak Security.
 What happens if tomorrow my Google account will be blocked?
 Do we have something to prevent this?
-Do I have necessary level of assurance that _guaranty_ us our security based on math.
-All solutions are here but to solve this important issue we need to a lot of work as security is a foundation for life, liberty and property.
+Do I have necessary level of assurance that _guaranty_ us our security based on math and not on complicated legal tender?
+All technical solutions are here but to solve this important issue we need to do a lot of work because security is a foundation for life, liberty and property.

 Pretty huge amount of problems to fix.
 It would be naive to bootstrap a search engine from a scope where Google, Baidu and Yandex exist.
 We need to find a special area there general purpose search engines sucks.
 Variety of distributed ledgers such as blockchains and tangles can be primary content-addressable data suppliers and this is a scope where current search engines are not the best at work.
 Moreover blockchain technology evolves very rapidly and has a lot of promises so it is a sure bet.

 The idea is to initially deploy a blockchain based search engine for the purpose of searching across other blockchains so it can be useful from the first day.
 In parallel we design the cyber•Fund _application_ [CFUND] based on cyber•Chain to solve a problem of trustless realtime blockchain asset valuation.
 But we need to design cyber•Chain in a way to be scalable for a more broad definition of a general purpose _search and valuation engine_, so more applications can emerge.
-Currently about 10 trusted (and thousands of non trusted) and globally available distributed ledgers exists with about 1 billion transactions accumulated.
+Currently about 15 trusted (and thousands of non trusted) and globally available distributed ledgers exists with about 1 billion transactions accumulated.
 Just in last year amount of accumulated blockchain transactions increase tenfold.
 Not all this transactions are financial in some sense.
 E.g. Steem [STM] blockchain and it's Russian sister Golos [GLS] are primary store user generated text such as posts and votes.
 As transactions are the only way of changing states in databases currently used by any web application we foresee that distributed ledgers become primary source of public information in 21st century due to tremendous benefits of the technology [ENIGMA, ....].

 Thus we are to declare the _principles_ of a general purpose decentralized and distributed search engine for the upcoming age: